niekveldhuis/compass/2_2_Data_Acquisition_ETCSL/2_2_Data_Acquisition_ETCSL.md

 Before the XML files can be parsed, it is necessary to remove character sequences that are not allowed in XML proper (so-called HTML entities).

-In non-transliteration contexts (bibliographies, text titles, etc.) [ETCSL][] uses so-called HTML entities to represent non-ASCII characters such as,  á, ü, or š.
+In non-transliteration contexts (bibliographies, composition titles, etc.) [ETCSL][] uses so-called HTML entities to represent non-ASCII characters such as,  á, ü, or š.
 These entities are encoded with an opening ampersand (`&`) and a closing semicolon (`;`).
 For instance, `&C;` represents the character `Š`.
-The HTML entities are for the most part project-specific and are declared in the file `etcsl-sux.ent` which is part of the file package and is used by the [ETCSL][] project in the process of validating and parsing the XML for online publication.
+The HTML entities are for the most part project-specific and are declared in the file `etcsl-sux.ent` which is part of the file package and is used by the [ETCSL][] project in the process of validating and parsing the XML for on-line publication.

 For purposes of data acquisition these entities need to be resolved, because XML parsers will not recognize these sequences as valid XML.

-The key `ampersands`in the file `equivalencies.json` has as its value a dictionary, listing all the HTML entities that appear in the [ETCSL][] files with their Unicode counterparts:
+The key `ampersands` in the file `equivalencies.json` has as its value a dictionary, listing all the HTML entities that appear in the [ETCSL][] files with their Unicode counterparts:

 ```json
 {'&C;': 'Š',